Inviting & Involving Jesus in Everything

 (morning reflections on the Wedding of Cana in John 2:1-11)

 More frequently than the major crises of life, I need Jesus just as much in the smaller, seemingly insignificant matters of the journey.
-But, in order for Jesus to be transparently involved in a way that I and even those in my midst will be impacted, I must first invite him into my affairs.
-I must have a deliberate momentary mindset of Jesus, you're welcome here.
-Right now in this small hour—in this conversation with my child, on this drive to work, in this interaction with my co-worker, in this money management, with this household chore, in the midst of this work task, in this leisure activity, in this pressing decision—I invite you in as an honored guest to this up-close moment of my personal life.
+But, in order for Jesus to be transparently involved in a way that I (and even those in my midst) will be impacted, I must first invite Him into my affairs.
+I must have a deliberate mindset of Jesus, you're welcome here.
+Right now in this small hour—in this conversation with my child, on this drive to work, in this interaction with my co-worker, in this money management, with this household chore, in the midst of this work task, in this leisure activity, in this pressing decision—I invite You in as an honored guest to this up-close moment of my personal life.

-Then, like Mary's words clearly instruct, I must have listening ears and a submissive servant's heart toward whatever the Spirit of Jesus instructs me in these moments.
-I must have a "do whatever he tells you to do" mindset, a "do whatever he tells you to do" mission.
+Then, like Mary's words clearly instruct, I must have listening ears and a submissive servant's heart toward whatever the Spirit of Jesus instructs me to do in these moments.
+I must have a "do whatever He tells you to do" mindset, a "do whatever He tells you to do" mission.

 Certainly, this is when I witness the seemingly small—though really not—miracles.
 It's when the water turns into wine, when the ordinary becomes the extraordinary in my everyday, momentary encounters and occurrences.

 One final thought: The containers employed in the miracle were not special occasion, celebratory jars.
-They weren't embellished pots used only every now and then.
-No, they were ordinary clay water jugs used in daily Jewish life, which, to me, is so metaphorical for one of the lessons this miracle conveys: that Jesus wants to consume our seemingly ordinary occurrences—our this and thats of everyday life—with himself.
-He wants us to recognize our genuine depletion in these small life-moments, and then look to him to provide what we cannot bring to such moments, within ourselves, on our own.
+They weren't embellished pots used just every now and then.
+No, they were ordinary clay water jugs used in daily Jewish life, which, to me, is so metaphorical for one of the lessons this miracle conveys: that Jesus wants to consume our seemingly ordinary occurrences—our this and thats of everyday life—with Himself.
+He wants us to recognize our genuine depletion in these small life-moments, and then look to Him to provide what we cannot bring to such moments, within ourselves, on our own.

 I'm so grateful for the Lord's long-suffering with me.
 So very grateful, though so undeserving.
-Because I am God's most beloved child, solely through Jesus' sacrifice on Calvary, I am the recipient of his patience, care, and inexhaustible, favorable love.
+But because I am God's dearly loved child—solely because of Jesus' sacrifice on Calvary—I am the recipient of my Heavenly Father's patience, care, and His inexhaustible, favorable love.

-And, I'm so grateful that when I deliberately invite and involve him into my small and big matters and everything-in-between matters, that he has a way of turning things around.
+And because I hold this position, when I deliberately invite and involve His indwelling Spirit into my small and big matters and everything-in-between matters, and then do what He says, He has a way of turning things around.